 At present fees and charges are imposed by Rules made under the Act.
 With the enactment of the Bankruptcy Legislation Amendment Bill 1996, these fees and charges would have been imposed under regulations made for that purpose.
-Introduction of a new interest charge, and changes to the way in which existing fees and charges are calculated in respect of realisations and registration of trustees, are proposed.
-The introduction of these proposed new arrangements imposing charges will require enactment of new legislation.
-Consequential amendment of the Act to give effect to these changes is also required and is proposed in this bill.
+With the proposed introduction of a new interest charge and proposed changes to the way in which existing fees and charges are calculated in respect of realisations and registration of trustees these charges will require enactment of new legislation imposing these charges as proposed and this will require amendment of the Act to give effect to these changes.